-Cosmetic surgery can sometimes lead to unsatisfactory results, which can lead to you being eligible for a cosmetic surgery compensation claim.
+Cosmetic surgery can sometimes lead to unsatisfactory results, which can lead to cosmetic surgery claims.
 Your surgeon should have taken every opportunity to discuss your procedure with you, outlining possible outcomes, results and dangers.
 There should also be a period of time between your consultation and the procedure, which is known as the cooling down period, which can give you the chance to reconsider the procedure if you wish.

-Christopher Livingston and Terry Clark are specialists in the area of cosmetic surgery compensation claims.
+Cosmetic surgery solicitors Christopher Livingston and Dominic Graham are specialists in the area of cosmetic surgery compensation claims.
 With their experience and skill, they will be able to help you put your claim together.
 In addition to this, Christopher is a senior litigator with the Association of Personal Injury Lawyers (APIL).

-Our expertise covers dealing with a range of cosmetic surgery compensation claims such as:
+Our expertise covers dealing with a range of cosmetic surgery claims such as: